Ogollah/WeConnect/README.md

 # WeConnect
-An App that help coneects people and businesses
+An App that help connect people and businesses

 ## About